 Admission to Paragon International School is based on whether the student’s educational needs can be met by Paragon ISC and its programmes.
-As a member of the Council of International Schools (CIS) the school has a number of guidelines and requirements regarding the enrolment of a student.
+As accredited by the Council of International Schools (CIS) the school has a number of guidelines and requirements regarding the enrolment of a student.

 Paragon ISC assesses if the school can benefit the student by observing records from a previous school and by setting entrance exams which will measure a student’s learning abilities.
 The command of both the English and Khmer language will also be tested and these tests may affect whether a student is enrolled.
 If a student is admitted then their language ability will affect the programmes they will follow.